Barbados to become a republic, replacing British queen

 Eerie calm in usually bustling Bridgetown, paltry numbers at popular tourist spots and a dead nightlife scene all point to a country struggling after years of relative prosperity.

-Unemployment is at nearly 16%, up from 9% in recent years, despite sharply increased government borrowing to fund public sector projects and create jobs.
+Unemployment is at nearly 16 percent, up from nine percent in recent years, despite sharply increased government borrowing to fund public sector projects and create jobs.

-The country has just eased a longstanding Covid curfew, pushing it back from 9pm to midnight.
+The country has just eased a longstanding Covid-19 curfew, pushing it back from 9 pm to midnight.

 Opposition leader Bishop Joseph Atherley said this week's celebrations among dignitaries would largely not be accessible to ordinary people.